 The submission date (generally 31 October, but double check below) for your AFSL audit is nearly upon us for those with a 30 June financial year end.
-If you haven’t started your preparations, it is imperative you do so – AFS licensees should be making arrangements with their auditors to prepare annual accounts and the audit report to be submitted to ASIC.
+If you haven’t started your preparations, it is imperative you do so – AFS licensees should be making arrangements with their auditors to ensure their annual accounts and audit report are prepared and ready to be submitted to ASIC.

 What do you need to Submit?

 As a first step, AFS licensees should ensure their financial and compliance records are easily accessible to make the preparation for the audit quick and simple.
 It is also important that AFS licensees know and understand the documentation that needs to be submitted for their audit as this varies between licensees.

 Generally, AFS licensees are required to provide ASIC with: